-The turkey is a given.
-But when it comes to the sides, there is room to get creative.
-Here are some updated favorites.
-Modern and healthy with tons of veggies, flavorful spice, they are a feast for your eyes as well as your taste buds.
+The turkey is a given, so here are some updated favorites - modern and healthy with tons of veggies - they are a feast for your eyes as well as your taste buds.

 Green beans with crispy shallots and mushrooms

 The traditional fat and sodium laden casserole gets a fresh farmers market taste upgraded with fresh green beans and mushrooms, rich in vitamins and minerals.
 Crispy shallots add satisfying crunch while parsley, lemon and Parmesan bring a pop of flavor.